 Hazards in the Whakatāne area

-During the building consent process, we will ask for additional information to best address any identified issues, this may include, but is not limited to:-
+During the building consent process, we may ask for additional information to best address any identified issues, this may include, but is not limited to:-

 - Flooding issues - what the minimum floor height would need to be.
 For properties located within the Whakatāne township, a Flood Level Report can be requested online, All other properties can apply for a Flood Level Report through the Bay of Plenty Regional Council's website.